andreqts/ytcorp/README.md

 This project provides a relational database builder designed to organize and store a corpus of YouTube videos, including metadata and transcriptions, for research purposes.
 At its current stage, the system is a work in progress, implementing only the database schema and populating it with data collected from the associated research project.
+Recent releases also include a pre-built database dump for easier setup and replication.
-Planned developments include dashboard or web-based interfaces to enable data exploration and facilitate data science analyses of the corpus.
+Future developments aim to introduce dashboard and web-based interfaces to support data exploration and facilitate data science analyses of the corpus.

 ### Research Context
 The corpus originates from a research project focused on analyzing regulatory framework proposals aimed at fostering the diffusion of Community Microgrids in Brazil, as a strategy to promote the sustainable integration of intermittent distributed renewable energy resources, particularly within electricity distribution systems.
 This investigation was firstly conducted as part of the author’s doctoral research.